raghavtalwar/Red-Team-Operations/66 - Blue Team/Evidence of execution.md

 - RegEdit (Easiest)
 ### Location
 - Stored in each user USRCLASS.dat > `KEY_CURRENT_USER > SOFTWARE > CLASSES`
-	- This is the location of USRCLASS
+	- This is the location of USRCLASS.dat on a Live System!

 ### Overview
 - Easy artefact